corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/8 - Security and Encryption.md

 ### Macia
 A security service to help organizations discover, classify, and protect sensitive data stored in AWS.
 It uses machine learning and pattern matching techniques to automatically identify and classify sensitive data such as personally identifiable information (PII), intellectual property, and financial data.
 Macie can analyze data stored in various AWS services, including S3 buckets, Amazon RDS databases, and AWS Glue Data Catalogs.

-## GuardDuty
-Amazon GuardDuty is a threat detection service that continuously monitors for malicious activity and unauthorized behavior in AWS accounts and workloads.
-It is not specifically designed for traffic inspection or filtering within a VPC.
-GuardDuty focuses on identifying threats and anomalies based on network traffic, AWS API calls, and DNS data.

-## Firewall Manager
-AWS Firewall Manager is a security management service that allows you to centrally configure and manage firewall rules across multiple AWS accounts and resources.
-While it can help enforce security policies and manage firewall rules, it is not specifically designed for traffic inspection and filtering within a single VPC.